kvalle/blog/posts/published/productive-with-bash.md

 ## Learn the keyboard shortcuts

 The first, and probably most important, thing you can do to improve your Bash skills is to learn the most most useful shortcut.
+This might sound boring, but it's probably the one thing that will give you the most bang for the buck.

 Some people choose to swith Bash to use the *vi editing mode* (you can do this by typing `set -o vi`), but I prefer to keep the defaults Emacs mode since that is the standard and thus what most people use.